Yasi92/Home-Care-Services-Lilien/README.md

 - The website is quite intuitive and easy to work with.

 ### User Stories:

 1. As a first time visitor, I want to know more in detail about this particular company.
-2. As a first time visitor, I want to know what types of service this company can offer.
+2. As a first time visitor, I want to know what types of service this company has to offer.
 3. As a first time visitor, I want to send them a query by sending an email.
 4. As a potential employee, I want to apply for a job and send them my CV.
 5. As a first time visitor, I want to know if my needs match the types of the services they offer.